drawbuildplay/blog/content/blog/tech-for-your-home.md

 categories = ["smart-home"]
 date = "2019-04-03T00:00:00-04:00"
-description = "10 Awesome and Affordable Smart Home Tech Gadgets for your home" title = "Tech for your home"
+description = "10 Awesome and Affordable Smart Home Tech Gadgets for your home" title = "10 Best Smart Home Tech for your home" [images] name = "10 Awesome and Affordable Tech Gadgets for your home" src = "/uploads/smart home guide.png"
-[images]
-name = "10 Awesome and Affordable Tech Gadgets for your home" src = "/uploads/smart home guide.png"
 [[pins]]
 pin_description = "Smart Home Tech Gadgets for 2019 for your home.
-DIY Smart Home ideas to help automate your home.  #smarthome #smarthomegadgets #automation #homekit #google #alexa #siri #smarthomeautomation #tech #hometech #techgadgets #sonos #idevices #apple #amazon #nestcam #nest #irobot #roomba" pin_image = "/uploads/smart home tech gadgets.png" [[pins]] pin_description = "10 Best Smart Home Gadgets for 2019 to help you automate your home.  #smarthome #smarthomegadgets #automation #homekit #google #alexa #siri #smarthomeautomation #tech #hometech #techgadgets #sonos #idevices #apple #amazon #nestcam #nest #irobot #roomba" pin_image = "/uploads/10 best smart home gadgets.png" [[pins]] pin_description = "10 Smart Home Gadgets to Get Started With to help automate your home.  #smarthome #smarthomegadgets #automation #homekit #google #alexa #siri #smarthomeautomation #tech #hometech #techgadgets #sonos #idevices #apple #amazon #nestcam #nest #irobot #roomba" pin_image = "/uploads/smart home gadgets to start with.png"
+DIY Smart Home ideas to help automate your home.  #smarthome #smarthomegadgets #automation #homekit #google #alexa #siri #smarthomeautomation #tech #hometech #techhome #techgadgets #sonos #idevices #apple #amazon #nestcam #nest #irobot #roomba" pin_image = "/uploads/smart home tech gadgets.png" [[pins]] pin_description = "10 Best Smart Home Gadgets for 2019 to help you automate your home.  #smarthome #techhome #smarthomegadgets #automation #homekit #google #alexa #siri #smarthomeautomation #tech #hometech #techgadgets #sonos #idevices #apple #amazon #nestcam #nest #irobot #roomba" pin_image = "/uploads/10 best smart home gadgets.png" [[pins]] pin_description = "10 Smart Home Gadgets to Get Started With to help automate your home.  #smarthome #smarthomegadgets #automation #homekit #google #alexa #siri #smarthomeautomation #tech #hometech #techhome #techgadgets #sonos #idevices #apple #amazon #nestcam #nest #irobot #roomba" pin_image = "/uploads/smart home gadgets to start with.png"

 +++
 As we start to jump into tech gadgets for the home, one of the first decisions we need to make is if we want to take advantage of a specific ecosystem (Apple vs Google vs Amazon), or try to keep our options open as the major tech companies fight it over.
 My preference has been to try to stay as universal as possible, while choosing the best tech out there for its purpose.
+I do lean towards Apple devices and HomeKit, but I also use Google Assistant a lot via my Google Home.
+We don't know who will win the war between HomeKit and Google Assistant, and I doubt there will be a winner, so I try to use the best gadgets that work for everyone.
+I also focus on smart home gadgets that my kids, wife, and parents can use without a degree in Computer Science.

-Here are my recommendations (in prioritized order) for how to build up the tech in your home and decisions to be made.
+Here are my recommendations (in prioritized order) for how to build up the tech in your home and what decisions are to be made.

 ## 1. Programmable Thermostats